kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

     ```sudo pacman -S qpwgraph```

 2. Run qpwgraph by typing ```qpwgraph``` into the console.
 A window with the available AVB Milan sources and sinks should show up.
 You can route audio from other applications to pipewire-avb-milan.

+## Make stream connections in Hive

+1. Download and install Hive from https://github.com/christophe-calmejane/Hive/releases
+2. Run Hive and connect the Milan device to the Pipewire instance.